iamnaran/firefly-compose/README.md

 ## ALERT
 **Kotlin Multiplatform App**
-This same app in KMP/KMP is currently in the development phase.
-Link -> [jellyfish](https://github.com/iamnaran/jellyfish), Stay tuned for further updates!
+Clone of this App "[jellyfish](https://github.com/iamnaran/jellyfish)" is currently in the development phase.
+Stay tuned for further updates!

 ## Features